craftingcity/The-Known-World/Junie's Characters/Lunna, Paladin Werewolf.md

 - You have blindsight with a range of 10 feet.
 Within that range, you can effectively see anything that isn't behind total cover, even if you're blinded or in darkness.
 Moreover, you can see an invisible creature within that range, unless the creature successfully hides from you.

 ##### Divine Smite
-- When you hit a creature with a melee weapon attack (including natural weapons, and if that attack was not compelled by Lycanthropy), you may expend a spell slot to deal additional d8s of radiant damage to the target, the number of which is equal to the spell slot level plus one.
+- When you hit a creature with a melee weapon attack (including natural weapons, if that attack was not compelled by Bloodlust), you may expend a spell slot to deal additional d8s of radiant damage to the target, the number of which is equal to the spell slot level plus one.
 The number of dice increases by an additional one if the target is undead or fiendish.

 ##### Divine Health
 - You are immune to (most) disease.